-It is all too common to get negative comments on your blog articles or harsh criticism of your books on Amazon.
+It is common to get petty and negative comments on your blog articles or harsh criticism of your books on Amazon.

-Goodreads has had a checkered history, and personal attack is still the weapon of choice for many of the infamous Goodreads trolls.
+Goodreads has had a checkered history.
+But a personal attack is still the weapon of choice for many of the infamous Goodreads trolls.

-The word criticism means the analysis and judgement of the merits and faults of a literary or artistic work.
+The word criticism means the analysis and judgment of the merits and faults of a literary or artistic work.

 Social media was initially about connecting with friends and family members.
 But today, it is difficult to restrict who can communicate with you.

-The online world is not populated exclusively with rational and positive people.
-Luckily, they are in the majority.
+The online world is not populated with only rational and positive people.
+Luckily, great people are in the majority.

-However, there are the few who have no concept of constructive criticism and can make it tough for you to stay positive.
+But there are a few people who have no idea of constructive criticism.
+They can make it tough for you to keep a positive attitude.

-Here are a few ideas for you on how to keep your cool and manage negative behaviour and online criticism.
+Here are a few ideas for you on how to keep your cool when dealing with negative people.

 Book reviews are rarely real book reviews

-What you will find are quick clickable star ratings and a point of view that seldom extends past twenty words.
+What you will find are quick clickable star ratings and a point of view that seldom extends past ten words.

-Customer reviews are in the same format as feedback on any product, such as a hairdryer, lawnmower or sports shoes.
+Customer reviews are in the same format as feedback on any product.
+It could be a hairdryer, lawnmower, or sports shoes on review sites.

 So these have nothing to do with literary or artistic critique.
-People don’t spend time agonising over what they say.
-It is usually, I liked it, or I didn’t, and click a star.
+People don’t spend time agonizing over what they say.
+It is; usually, I liked it, or I didn’t, and click a star.

-Worse still is that people do not even need to buy a product to leave a comment.
+Worse still is that people do not even need to buy a product to leave negative feedback.

-I know that new authors, in particular, can get very downhearted when they receive a silly, dumb, thoughtless or nasty review.
-What makes it worse is that retailers like Amazon usually refuse requests to delete them.
+I know that new authors can get very downhearted when they receive a silly, thoughtless, or nasty review.
+What makes it worse is that retailers like Amazon customer service usually refuse requests to delete them.

-Book buyers are sometimes influenced by the total number of reviews, but rarely by what a few idiots have to say.
+The total number of reviews sometimes influences book buyers, but rarely by what a few fools have to say.

-Another way to help reduce these silly reviews is to avoid forums such as Goodreads, some Facebook groups or even Kboards.
-Trolls love discussion forums, so reducing your exposure will make you far less of a target.
+Another way to help reduce these silly reviews is to avoid forums such as Goodreads, some Facebook groups, or even Kboards.
+Trolls love discussion forums.

 Controlling your blog comments

-The more popular your blog becomes, the more chance you will have of getting whacky comments.
+The more popular your blog becomes, the more chance you will have of getting whacky comments and online criticism.

 You will also get a lot more comment spam.
-Both of these have a negative effect on your blog.
+These comments can have a negative effect on your blog.

-However, you can manage these problems quite easily.
+But you can manage these problems quite easily by setting boundaries.
 All you need to do is to change your settings so you can moderate all your comments.

 On WordPress, the settings are in the Discussion tab.
 Similar parameters are an option on almost all blogging platforms.

-It takes a little bit of extra time to check your email for new comments and to approve them.
-But the upside is that you can keep your blog comments positive, or at least reasonable.
+It takes a little bit of extra time to check your email for new comments and approve them.
+But the upside is that you can keep your blog comments positive or at least reasonable.

-Remember, it’s your blog, and it’s not an open forum for spammers and people with an axe to grind.
+Remember, it’s your blog, and it’s not an open forum for nasty people, spammers, and people with an axe to grind.

 Never feel guilty about taking control and allowing only the comments you are happy to have on your blog.

 When you reply to comments, maintain your online image as a positive person.
-Never get into a heated debate or resort to any form of personal offence on your blog, even if you are offended.
+Never get into a heated debate or resort to any form of personal offense on your blog with a negative person, even if you feel awfully offended.

-Remember, it’s your blog, and you always have the trash button option for any unwelcome comments.
+Remember, it’s your blog, and you always have the delete or trash button option for any unwelcome comments.

 Social media is changing

-Many people are reevaluating how they use Facebook, Twitter and other platforms.
+Many people are thinking again about how they use Facebook, Twitter, and other platforms.

 Privacy concerns are now top of mind, and the amount of time spent each day on social media is falling.

-However, it is still a viable and necessary element in expanding your blog reach and in book promotion.
+But, it is still a viable and necessary element in expanding your blog reach and book promotion.

-If you are using your personal profile and have a long list of friends you do not know, perhaps it’s time to do a stocktake and reduce the possibility of negative interaction.
+Are you using your personal profile and have a long list of friends you do not know?

 On Twitter, there are many options to block or hide users or to protect your account.